Skip to main content

 Stop a running automationYesYesYes (channels only)Yes (channels only)

 Automations in DMs can be edited, paused, resumed, or deleted by the creator, a workspace admin, or an Automation admin when Automation admin management is enabled.
 Stopping a running DM automation is limited to the creator or a workspace admin.
 Other users cannot run or stop DM automations.
-Message-triggered automations cannot be run manually.
-To test one, post a matching message in the channel.
+Slack channel message automations cannot be run manually.
+To test one, post a matching message in the channel from the configured bot or app.

 Archival